 Events take place all around the world and many millions of dollars have been raised and donated to hunger-fighting organizations.
 Empty Bowls Helsinki’s donations go to the Finnish UNICEF emergency fund, which uses the money to build and renovate wells, water pipes, pumps and dry toilets, and to teach children in poor countries the basics of hygiene.
 Work is done in over 90 worst-off countries.

 Finland’s first ever Empty Bowls event took place in 2003 in Helsinki.
-Potter Eva Spoof gathered a group to arrange the Empty Bowls day as a celebration of her 10-year-anniversary as a potter UDUMBARA.
+Ceramic artist Eva Spoof gathered a group to arrange the Empty Bowls day as a celebration of her 10-year-anniversary as a potter UDUMBARA.
 Potters, restaurants and other volunteers participated in making the day a success.
 800 bowls went in just two hours.

 The most successful year so far has been 2008, when 870 guests donated approximately 15 300 euros to UNICEF.